MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-task-scheduler-trace.md

 Occurs when the execution of a task's main codeunit or failure codeunit succeeds with no errors.

-Note that there is no event emitted for task started.
+There's no event emitted for task started.
 You can infer the task-start time by subtracting the totalTime from the task completed timestamp.

 ### General dimensions